xmlFlow/docxToTEI/README.md

 > `<s>` how to mark the end of a sentence "SE#" or "#SE"?
 For #SB we would also need in some cases @xml:lang but the default option should be that there is no @.

 :thinking:  Changing the default place of # the  style will be a little tricky and can be error phone.
-What about that we support both #SB my sentence #SE and #SB{} for special cases.
+What about that we support both #SB my sentence SE#.
+We can  #SB{} for special cases.

 >  --for "edition": <div xml:id="ed" type="edition" xml:lang="nep-san">; @Dulip: since the language can be different here (e.g. new-san) could be have a field for "language" beside "edition" in the template whose content would overwrite the default value in xml:lang?

 :thinking:  What  about we write the Langauge in brackets for non-default ones ?
 Edition (isocode of other-language)  ?

+> What are the special  characteristics of tables

+>

 > `<orig>/<reg>` in `<choice>`, maybe better #reg instead of #orig? @Dulip please change in "Tei example" "corr" to "reg".
 For for <orig> alone: #orig{}? @Dulip, we mark e.g. the nukta sign ( ़) used inside words as <orig>.
 If this is done by the editors in the word edition its nasty.
 Could your tool automatically replace all " ़" in the edition by "<orig> ़</orig>"?
 That would be a great help!